| | | | |

 It isn’t one hop.
 It is five different networks pretending to be one.

-2. LB → NodePort (The VM’s physical port)
+2. LB → NodePort (the VM’s physical port)

-4. iptables → Service IP (Virtual Cluster IP)
+4. iptables → Service IP (virtual cluster IP)

-5. Service → Pod (The Overlay Network)
+5. Service → Pod (the overlay network)

 The Failure Scenario:

-• Pod: Returns 200 OK at /health/api.
+• Pod returns 200 OK at /health/api

-• Ingress Controller: Configured to check /.
+• Ingress Controller is configured to check /

-The Host Header Trap (The Classic Engineer Mistake)
+The Host Header Trap: The Classic Engineer Mistake

 The Command You Ran: